-In the digital age, printing often gets a bad rep. The production of large amounts of printed materials can often be wasteful.
+In the digital age, office printing often gets a bad rep. The production of large amounts of printed materials can often be wasteful.
 It’s not all needed, and in the past has contributed a great deal to the amount of waste going into landfills.
 Advents in paper recycling have greatly reduced the impact of paper waste, however there are other factors to consider.
 In a world where everything is available online, expending resources to produce print versions of products is often seen as wasteful.
 Add to this the energy requirements and potentially harmful chemicals involved, and you can see why printing isn’t always viewed as the greenest option.

-The main environmental concern where printing is concerned is paper.
+The main environmental concern where office printing is concerned is paper.
 The process of making paper, as well as how paper is disposed of once it’s been used, is a major issue.
 Paper is a potentially sustainable resource, being made from wood pulp, which is a renewable raw material that can be recycled and reused.
 It’s also biodegradable, making any that doesn’t get reused environmentally friendly.
 Provided paper is created from environmentally sound sources (post-consumer waste and sources that are Forest Stewardship Council (FSC) certified), it has minimal impact on the environment.
 Recycling paper keeps it out of landfills, and since paper fibre has a long recycle life (reusable up to seven times), paper is actually a very environmentally friendly material, provided it’s used and produced sensibly.

 Printing uses a lot of electricity, which is another environmental concern.
-That being said good printers now make use of renewable energy sources, minimising their carbon footprints.
+That being said good office printers now make use of renewable energy sources, minimising their carbon footprints.
 In addition, they will enable you to monitor your energy usage, ensuring you utilise your various devices in the most energy efficient manner possible.

-Water is another consumable used during the printing process but, like energy, there should be ample monitoring in place to ensure the most efficient use of water possible.
+Water is another consumable used during the office printing process but, like energy, there should be ample monitoring in place to ensure the most efficient use of water possible.
 In addition, it’s entirely possible to recycle the waste water, preventing any pollution as well as the consumption of water necessary for printing.

 Any manufacturing process produces waste, but printing is now different.
-That being said there are now many ways to minimise the waste produced by printing.
+That being said there are now many ways to minimise the waste produced by office printing.
 This includes using toner cartridges, plastics and pallets, ink tins, aluminium or paper plates, all of which are recyclable.

 Pre-press has been revolutionised by new technology that has greatly reduced the environmental impact of printing.
 These include computer to plate or CTP technology, which doesn’t require chemicals or film, as it’s far more energy efficient.
 Soft proofing (proofreading on-screen) has greatly reduced the use of consumables, logistics and energy requirements at the proofing stage.